EvanBianco/recipes/README.md

 - [Filtering a log with a striplog](https://github.com/agile-geoscience/recipes/blob/master/Filtering%20a%20log%20with%20a%20striplog.ipynb): COMPLETE.

+- [Working with core photographs](https://github.com/agile-geoscience/recipes/blob/master/Working%20with%20core%20photographs.ipynb): NOT COMPLETE.
+Cursory proof of concept not yet integrated into Welly or Striplog.

 ### Recipes ToDo

 - Adding multiple LAS files to a well

 - Working with photomicrograph images

-- Working with core photograph images

 - Working with XRF tabular data